 Last year a group of Neo-Nazis calling themselves “Wheel Maker Studios” produced an online video game called Angry Goy which, among other things, allowed players to shoot refugees and push Jews into ovens.
 The game’s opening credits stated that the “gates of Europe have been destroyed by the parasitic (((Leftists))),” while “Brown murderers and rapists come freely into these once-great nations.”

 “There is only one solution,” the game said, “a Final Solution.”
-Angry Goy created such a stir that YouTube was forced to pull it and issue a statement denouncing hate speech.
+Angry Goy created such a stir that YouTube was forced to pull clips of it and issue a statement denouncing hate speech.
 However, one year later the same people at “Wheel Maker Studios” created an equally vile sequel, with voiceover work by white supremacist YouTube personalities Emily Youcis and Morrakiu.

 Youcis, who has called for Africans to be exterminated with nuclear weapons, boasted on the alt-right social media platform Gab that she was “proud to have contributed voice work to Angry Goy II,” which she called a “fantastic Pro-White slideshooter Video Game.”
 Youcis also posted promotional art for the game, which depicted Richard Spencer, “Moon Man,” and an unnamed, scantily-clad female Nazi shooting at caricatures of Jews, blacks, and left-wing protesters: